LaserFR/LaserFR/tests/readme.md

 1. **Set Up Environment**:

    - The original version of Facenet is built with TensorFlow V1.x.
 The code has been adjusted to compile with the new version of TensorFlow.
+Make sure the original `facenet.py` has been replaced by the on in the `preparation/` folder.

    - Make sure the pre-trained FaceNet model [20180402-114759.pb](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) is placed in the Models folder.